hpi-swa-teaching/live-programming-systems/projects/eclipse-debugger/analysisPlan.md

       ball.paint(g);
   }
 ```
-"Graphics" is unknown to the compiler, so we press *Ctrl+Shift+o* to organize our imports and select "java.awt.Graphics".
+"Graphics" is unknown to the compiler, so we press *Ctrl+Shift+O* to organize our imports and select "java.awt.Graphics".
 We save our changes which leads to the following pop-up:
 ![HCR failed - Add method not implemented](./res/pics/hcr_failed_add_method_not_implemented.png)
 We click "Terminate", because we need to add more methods.
 We need to implement the paint-method for the class "Ball".
 We hover with the mouse cursor over the red-underlined code snippet "ball.paint(g);" and select from the displayed pop-up "Create method ...".
 Now we can add the following code to the auto generated method and save the changes:
 ```java